-Babka Bread recipe using Orange Marmalade is a sweet bread that gives you ready-to-eat slices with marmalade already laid on it.
+Orange Babka Bread recipe gives you ready-to-eat slices with marmalade already laid on it.
 Very delicious bread for breakfast with a mild touch of marmalade.

 This bread is perfect to have at breakfast or to be packed in the lunch box as well.